Dark Sky Island: Promotion

 The album was announced by Enya on her website in September 2015.
 The title, first single and track listing were announced on 7 October 2015.
 Along with standard and deluxe editions on digital formats, a vinyl edition was made available, making Dark Sky Island Enya's first vinyl release since her self-titled album's re-release in 1992.

 In the weeks preceding Dark Sky Island's release, Enya's various official social media accounts posted interviews with Enya and her lyricist Roma Ryan, previews for the album, exclusive photos and 'behind the scenes' moments, lyric and regular music videos, and information on iTunes' exclusive early releases of the album's songs.
 This is the first use of social media to promote Enya's music as well as using it for giving fans exclusive, official information and content.

 Embarking upon the promotional trip for Dark Sky Island, Enya herself initially promoted the album in Britain and Ireland, being interviewed for The Irish Times, before guesting on Lorraine and on BBC Radio 4's BBC Front Row on 19 November 2015, and on other major radio shows like The Chris Evans Breakfast Show on BBC Radio 2 and Gerry Kelly's show on BBC Radio Ulster upon the album's release day.
 She then promoted the album worldwide with interviews in Japan and the US on news and morning television.

-On 13 December 2015, Enya gave a surprise performance at the Universal Studios Japan Christmas Show in Osaka, Japan, of two songs—"Orinoco Flow" and "Echoes in Rain".
-She called it a "surprise gift" to the Japanese fans, and complimented the "spectacular" celebrations of that day.
-On 18 January 2016, Enya was interviewed by Russell Davies on BBC Radio 2's The Art of Artists.
-On 2 March 2016, Enya was interviewed by Simon Mayo on BBC Radio 2's Simon Mayo Drivetime after guesting on This Morning.
+On 13 December 2015, Enya gave a surprise performance at the Universal Studios Japan Christmas Show in Osaka, Japan, of two songs—"Orinoco Flow" and "Echoes in Rain", as a "surprise gift" to her Japanese fans.
+She also complimented the "spectacular" celebrations of that day.

+Enya was interviewed twice in 2016; on 18 January by Russell Davies on BBC Radio 2's The Art of Artists. and on 2 March by Simon Mayo on BBC Radio 2's Simon Mayo Drivetime after guesting on This Morning.

 To promote the album in the United States, Enya performed "Echoes in Rain" on Live! with Kelly and Michael, "Even in the Shadows" on Good Day New York and was interviewed on HuffPost Live.
-On 7 April 2016, Enya performed "Echoes in Rain" at the 2016 ECHO Awards.
+She would perform the song again at the 2016 ECHO Awards.